EthanRH11/Mini-Lang/README.md

 ## Current Status

 - **Development Stage**: The project is still in progress.
-- **What’s Done**: Tokenizer and Parser are built.
+- **What’s Done**: Tokenizer, Parser, and Interperter are built.
-- **Next Steps**: Building interperter to run the parsed AST Tree.
-Continuous error handling, logic implementation, etc...
+- **Next Steps**: Implementing Value class to handle different values.
+Implementing more coding aspects such as functions, if statements, and loops.

 ## License